Genivia/ugrep/README.md

            Formatted output is written for each matching pattern, which means that a line may be output multiple times when patterns match more than  once on  the  same  line.
-When field %u is found anywhere in the specified format string, matching lines are output only once  unless  option  -u, --ungroup is used or when a newline is matched.
+If  field  %u  is specified anywhere in a format string, then matching lines are output  only  once  unless  option  -u, --ungroup is specified or when one or more newlines are matched.

            Additional formatting options: